-To ensure this compliance, DDS was built under the supervision of both internal and external counsel.
+To ensure this compliance, our company was built under the supervision of both internal and external counsel.
 Existing legal precedent and best practices were built into the eLuminate framework.

 The result is a system designed to be used in an employment context.
 That means it is designed to enable you to take adverse actions in a lawful manner, where appropriate.

 You will find below additional information on these laws along with resources to facilitate an improved understanding of their implication to your organization and its employees.

 The Fair Credit Reporting Act (FCRA) is a federal law designed to (1) prevent the misuse of sensitive consumer report information by limiting recipients to those who have a legitimate need for it; (2) improve the accuracy and integrity of consumer reports; and (3) promote the efficiency of the nation’s banking and consumer credit systems.
 It requires all consumer reporting agencies (CRAs) to adopt reasonable procedures for providing information that bears on a person’s ability to obtain/maintain insurance and employment.
 The FCRA also imposes requirements on users of consumer reports, including the obligation to provide adverse action notices in certain circumstances.
 The Federal Trade Commission (FTC) and other regulators actively enforce the FCRA.

 eLUMINATE delivers Adverse Action notifications.
 These alerts are, in most contexts, consumer reports that have the potential to adversely affect the employment status of certain employees, such as a childcare worker recently convicted of assault on a child or a driver whose license has been suspended as a result of a second DUI conviction.